KillTheMule/nvim-rs/README.md

 Useable, see the `examples/` and `tests/` folders for examples.
 The `nvim_rs::examples` submodule contains documentation of the examples.

-The [b]API[/b] is unstable, see the [Roadmap](https://github.com/KillTheMule/nvim-rs/issues/1) for things being planned.
+The **API** is unstable, see the [Roadmap](https://github.com/KillTheMule/nvim-rs/issues/1) for things being planned.

-The [b]Documentation[/b] is in a state of disarray and should not be used.
+The **Documentation** is in a state of disarray and should not be used.
 The examples are the one exception.

-Supported [b]Operating Systems[/b] should include Linux, Windows, Mac OS, \*BSD as supported by neovim and rust.
+Supported **Operating Systems** should include Linux, Windows, Mac OS, \*BSD as supported by neovim and rust.
 Right now, CI is not set up, so it might be the case that only Linux really works.

 ## Contributing